-Katharine House Hospice is an independent hospice supporting people and their families facing life-limiting illnesses.
-The charity cares for around 300 people at any one time in their own homes, in care homes, at the hospice in Adderbury or in the Horton hospital, and is available to a population of over 155,000 people in north Oxfordshire, south Northamptonshire and south Warwickshire.
+Katharine House Hospice is an independent hospice that supports people and their families facing life-limiting illnesses.
+It cares 300 people at any one time, either in their own homes, in care homes, at the hospice in Adderbury, or in the Horton General Hospital.
+The hospice serves a population of over 155,000 people in north Oxfordshire, south Northamptonshire, and south Warwickshire.

-Katharine House Hospice believes everyone who is diagnosed with a life-limiting condition should be given the opportunity to live as fully as possible with their illness, and supports people with the care they need, when they need it, and where they need it.
+Katharine House Hospice believes everyone who is diagnosed with a life-limiting condition should have the opportunity to live as fully as possible with their illness.
+It supports people with the care they need, when they need it, and where they need it.

-Katharine House Hospice is a registered charity and all of the services are free of charge to patients and their families.
-The specialist palliative care services offered include:
+Katharine House Hospice is a registered charity, and all services are provided free-of-charge to patients and their families.
+Their specialist palliative care services include:

-- a Living Well Centre, providing a range of activities for patients and families;
+- A Living Well Centre that provides a range of activities for patients and families.

-- a seven-day per week community nursing service supporting people in their homes;
+- A seven-day community nursing service that supports people in their homes.

-- outpatient clinics such as lymphoedema and physiotherapy, social worker support, and bereavement support for children, teenagers and adults
+- Outpatient clinics (offering lymphoedema services, physiotherapy, social worker support, and bereavement support).